gabrieldapaz/simple-web-app/README.md

 # simple-web-app
-Simple web app to then create a Dockerfile, build an image and run it as a container.
+Create a simple web app to then create a Dockerfile, build an image and run it as a container.